choupit0/MassVulScan/README.md

 ```
 **Or:**
 ```
-(root or sudo) ./MassVulScan.sh --auto-installation-apt (speedtest but without the last versions ~1 minute)
+(root or sudo) ./MassVulScan.sh --auto-installation-apt (speedest but without the last versions ~1 minute)
 ```
 **Note about APT installation**
 Warning, I detected an error with the APT version.
 There is a mistake of upstream.
 The Masscan version 1.0.5 tag points to